Skip to main content

 • Complete all required sections, sign, and submit with required evidence.

-• Using greetings cards, photographs, and social media messages as evidence, which are not considered strong evidence.
+• Using greetings cards, photographs, and text or social media messages as evidence.

 Checklist (What is the Form VAF4A Appendix 5 checklist?)